karmab/kcli/README.rst

 define all parameters for the VMS, or combine both approaches.

-Specific scripts and IPS arrays can be used directly in the plan file (or in profiles one)
+Specific scripts and IPS arrays can be used directly in the plan file (or in profiles one).

-The samples directory contains examples to get you started
+The samples directory contains examples to get you started.

 Note that the description of the VM will automatically be set to the plan name, and this value will be used when deleting the entire plan as